pigpig1524/lotus-ida/README.md

 ## Installation

-Run the streamlit script
+Run the streamlit script to open the interface.

 ## Contributors

-- Venomsnaker: Bùi Quốc Huy
+- Venomsnaker
-- Hydrogen777: Dương Hoài Minh
+- Hydrogen777
-- Tống Trọng Tâm
+- pigpig1524
-- Văn Tuần Kiệt
+- haichaukhuu
-- Khưu Hải Châu
+- tongtrongtam